rainbow-me/metro-plugin-anisotropic-transform/README.md

 ## 💪 Motivation
 [`metro-plugin-anisotropic-transform`](.) is a transform plugin for [**React Native**](https://reactnative.dev)'s [**Metro Bundler**](https://github.com/facebook/metro).
 It is designed to inspect the relationships that exist between dependencies; specifically, those in the `node_modules/` directory which make a cyclic dependence to the root project.

-This is designed to circumvent issues where:
+This transform is designed to fulfill the following functionality:
-  - Preventing cyclic dependencies on the root project, which can lead to drastically increased installation time.
+  - Suppress cyclic dependencies on the root project, which can lead to drastically increased installation time.
-  - Derisking the possibility of library dependencies relying upon runtime functionality exported by the root project.
+  - Derisk the possibility of library dependencies relying upon runtime functionality exported by the root project.
+  - Prevent dependencies from squatting on critical functionality exported by other `node_modules`.

 ### 🤔 How does it work?
 Applications built using [**React Native**](https://reactnative.dev) are forced to resolve **all** module dependencies at bundle time.
 This is because unlike the [**Node.js**](https://nodejs.org/en/) ecosystem, the entire dependency map of the compiled application must be resolved prior to app distrbution in order translate into a fixed application bundle that can be transported.